-- 29. Financial management is concerned with financial capacity, sound budgetary processes and whether the control environment and internal controls are operating effectively.
-We will review, conclude and report on: - whether the council has arrangements in place to ensure systems of internal control are operating effectively - whether the council can demonstrate the effectiveness of its budgetary control system in communicating accurate and timely financial performance - how the council has assured itself that its financial capacity and skills are appropriate - whether the council has established appropriate and effective arrangements for the prevention and detection of fraud and corruption.
+30. Financial management is concerned with financial capacity, sound budgetary processes and whether the control environment and internal controls are operating effectively.
+We will review, conclude and report on:

+- whether arrangements are in place to ensure systems of internal control are operating effectively - the effectiveness of the budgetary control system in communicating accurate and timely financial performance - how the council has assured itself that its financial capacity and skills are appropriate - the risk of fraud and corruption in relation to procurement processes whether there are appropriate and effective arrangements in place for the prevention and detection of fraud and corruption.